-CSEM is proud to present Arrow Quartet, an up-and-coming string quartet founded in 2021 by students from Julliard’s Historical Performance program.
+CSEM is proud to present Arrow Quartet, an up-and-coming string quartet founded in 2021 by students from Juilliard’s Historical Performance program.

 The young quartet brings a passion for expanding the classical repertoire and discovering historical intersections between classical chamber works and music that was performed outside of the concert hall.
 Viennese Impressions centers Mozart’s string quartet in e-flat, k.
 428, one of six quartets he dedicated to Haydn, often referred to as “the father of the string quartet.”
 From there, the program explores lesser-known composers Guiseppe Cambini and Franz Xaver Richter, prolific and popular in their time, who also contributed to the development of the string quartet genre.